madisonw0ng/digital-writing-folio-/exercises.md

 - Another difference was the speed of the poems, where Gorge's lines moved at a slow pace and Snodgrass' moved rapdily.
 I believe this is so due to the theme of the poems.
 Gorge's aimed to reflect a calm, natural setting that's meditative and Snodgrass' incorporates a bizarre use of language that seems as if it's constantly leading to a climax in the non-linear poem.

 ###### Is the remix successful? (why or why not?)
-- I think Snodgrass' piece is successful as a remix because it still
+- I think Snodgrass' piece is successful as a remix because it reflects Taroko Gorge's poem in terms of it's functions and aesthetic appearance.
+It's

 ### notes on Electronic Literature Collection: